Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   Simply an object that holds the application state wrapped in an API.
 -   Three methods:
--   getState() : Returns the store's current state.
+-   getState() : Returns the store’s current state.
--   dispatch(action) : Passes an action into the store's reducer to tell it what info to update.
+-   dispatch(action) : Passes an action into the store’s reducer to tell it what info to update.
 -   subscribe(callback) : Registers a callback to be triggered whenever the store updates.
 Updating the Store

 Subscribing to the store